Does "China Strategy" give you a headache?

 - Build one high-converting landing page

-- Run one targeted Baidu campaign
+- Run one targeted Baidu advertising campaign

 - Get feedback from real buyers